 The William D. Law, Jr. Learning Commons opened in 2008, bringing all of the College’s academic support facilities together beneath one roof.
 In 2009, the TCC District Board of Trustees approved creation of the Florida Public Safety Institute (FPSI) to be the umbrella entity for the Pat Thomas Law Enforcement Academy and several other training academies housed on the site in Gadsden County.
 A new FPSI conference center opened in 2009.
 That same year, TCC broke ground on the Ghazvini Center for Healthcare Education.
 Reflecting its active commitment to student success, the College implemented electronic learning plans that allow students to monitor their progress toward their academic and career goals.
 The Advanced Manufacturing Training Center (AMTC), funded through a Department of Defense grant, opened on the main campus in August of 2010.
 The AMTC offers customized, high-quality manufacturing training in a state-of-the-art facility.

 TCC welcomes recent high school graduates and adults who wish to start or continue a college education.
 In addition, the College welcomes individuals who want to take courses for their enrichment or enjoyment.
-The policy of TCC’s District Board of Trustees is that no person shall, on the basis of race, color, ethnicity, genetic information, national origin, religion, gender, marital status, disability or age, be excluded from participation in, be denied the benefits of, or be subjected to discrimination or harassment under any educational program or activity, or in any employment conditions or practices of the College.
+The policy of TCC’s District Board of Trustees is that no person shall, on the basis of race, color, ethnicity, genetic information, national origin, religion, gender, sexual orientation, marital status, disability or age, be excluded from participation in, be denied the benefits of, or be subjected to discrimination or harassment under any educational program or activity, or in any employment conditions or practices of the College.

 The faculty at TCC is best described as a teaching faculty.
 Faculty members devote most of their time to teaching, working with students individually and helping them make the adjustment to college.
-Teachers impart knowledge to stimulate critical thinking, develop skills, and broaden and enrich student interest.
+Instructors impart knowledge to stimulate critical thinking, develop skills, and broaden and enrich student interest.
 Their major efforts are directed toward helping students master subject matter and reach their potential.

-The College is committed to making all its programs, services and facilities accessible to and usable by persons with disabilities in order for students to successfully transition to college and obtain maximum benefit from the educational experience.
+The College is committed to making all its programs, services and facilities accessible to and usable by individuals with disabilities in order for students to successfully transition to college and obtain maximum benefit from the educational experience.

 Tallahassee Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the associate degree.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call (404) 679-4500 for questions about the accreditation of Tallahassee Community College.